 What are the benefits of using Hoka shoes for long-distance running?

 Hoka shoes offer superior cushioning and shock absorption, reducing fatigue during long runs.
-Their lightweight construction enhances comfort, making them ideal for endurance athletes.
+Their lightweight design improves comfort, making them perfect for endurance athletes.

 Are there specific models from Brooks and Nike that beginners should consider?